At Reviews.com, we seek to uncover the truth about the industries and products we review.

 We review categories, not items

 One problem with websites that only provide individual product reviews is that you aren’t actually getting a comparison of all the products within a category.
 How many times have you been on Amazon, trying to gauge a consensus opinion by manually comparing products to each other?
 These reviews typically occur in a vacuum – they’re focused on the product, but not a host of alternatives.
 Let’s be clear: we aren’t trying to compete with Amazon.
 Our reviews provide context for making a better choice based on all available options.
 This approach allows us to provide more actionable advice to consumers.

 Our picks are not swayed by advertising dollars, company partnerships, or affiliate payouts.
 There’s a reason we go through an extensive process — it’s to uncover the truth and convey that to our readers.
 To put in the time and effort building relationships and compiling proprietary data, only to sell out at the end of our process, would be pointless.
 We’re looking to do more than that.

 We rely solely on research to make our top picks.
 Each category we review is different.
 For example, we won’t actually be taste-testing the various dog food brands, but we may send samples to an independent testing agency to confirm what is in the food is on the package.
 When we review physical products, we get our hands on those products.
 If it’s software, we download the picks and run them through tests.

 Our ability to continue reviewing and updating new categories hinges on credibility, and how useful the content is to you.
 If we’re aiding you in purchasing the best product, then we consider it a job well done.

 Have a question, comment or concern?

-The best way to get in touch with us is to fill out our contact form.
+The best way to get in touch with us is to send us an email.
 If you have an urgent matter, problem, complaint you can reach us at talk [@] reviews.com.